-ECR PROBE -- RESPONSE AND ELECTROLYTE
+ECR PROBE RESPONSE AND ELECTROLYTE

-Figure 4 - Typical response of corrosion rate to time and temperature reference electrodes shown in Figure 2, and also an electrolyte that electrically connects the three electrodes.
+Figure 3 - Typical response of corrosion rate to time and temperature

+Because an ECR probe is electrochemical in nature, all parts of an electrochemical cell must be present in order for the technique to work.
+For the probes used here, that includes the working, counter, and reference electrodes shown in Figure 1, and also an electrolyte that electrically connects the three electrodes.
 Other investigators8 have applied salt films to act as the initial electrolyte.
 In the research presented here, it is the ash layer and then possibly the ash plus corrosion film layers that act as the electrolyte as the corrosion reaction progresses.
-Figure 4 shows the response of an ECR probe with mild steel sensors to time and temperature.
-This was the type of behavior that was observed for most of the experiments conducted.
+Figure 3 shows the response of an ECR probe with mild steel sensors to time and temperature.
+This was the type of behavior that was observed for most of the experiments conducted here.
 This type of response suggests that an electrolyte was present because electrochemical techniques were able to measure corrosion rates and changes in corrosion rates.
-Except for the initial start up time, ECR probe corrosion rates decreased with time to the end of the plus 100-hour exposure period, Figure 4.
+Except for the initial start up time, ECR probe corrosion rates decreased with time to the end of the 100-hour exposure period, Figure 3.
 This decrease in corrosion rate is the type of response that is typical of materials that form semi-protective corrosion films where the corrosion reaction may be dependant on diffusion of reactants or corrosion products.